Sydney smashes rainfall records as eastern Australia braces for floods

 - Multiple flood warnings in place "for minor to major flooding" through the states of Queensland, New South Wales and Victoria were expected to continue for several days — with NSW state capital Sydney among the areas at risk.

-What to expect: The active La Niña period meant more rainfall was expected for the rest of the year "and that does increase the risk of flooding," How told ABC TV.
+What to expect: The active La Niña period means more rainfall is expected for the rest of the year "and that does increase the risk of flooding," How told ABC TV.